The Bolles School

-The Bolles School is an American private college preparatory day and boarding school in Jacksonville, Florida.
+The Bolles School is an American private and independent college preparatory day and boarding school in Jacksonville, Florida governed by a self-perpetuating Board of Trustees.
 It has a lower school (including pre-kindergarten), a middle school, and a high school, spread across four campuses around the Jacksonville area, and enrolls about 1,800 students a year.
 The school was founded in 1933 as an all-boys military academy.
-It dropped its military focus in 1962 and became coeducational in 1971.
-Its athletics programs have been recognized as some of the best in the Florida High School Athletic Association by Sports Illustrated magazine.
+It dropped its military focus in 1962 and its athletics programs have been recognized as some of the best in the Florida High School Athletic Association by Sports Illustrated magazine.

 History

-The school was founded as an all-boys' military academy in 1933 by Agnes Cain Painter, a friend of philanthropist Richard J. Bolles.
-The original campus, now known as the San Jose Campus, was formed from San Jose Hotel, a former hotel on San Jose Boulevard near the east bank of the St. Johns River.
+The school was founded as an all-boys' military academy for grades 7-12 in 1933 by Agnes Cain Painter, an associate of Richard J. Bolles.
+The original campus, now known as the San Jose Campus, was formed from the San Jose Hotel, a former hotel on San Jose Boulevard near the east bank of the St. Johns River.
 Bolles announced that it would drop its military status in 1961 and the graduating class of 1962 ended the military era.
 It began admitting girls in 1971.
 Today, male and female students are enrolled in relatively equal numbers.

+The lower school opened with a kindergarten class in 1981, expanding one grade each year, finishing in 1986 with 5th grade or 1987 with 6th grade.
+Pre-K was added after 2005.
+The Bartram School became the Bolles Middle School grades 6-8 in 1991.

 International students have enrolled at Bolles since the late 1930s, and the school maintains separate boys and girls boarding facilities for 90 students from other states and 22 foreign countries.
-The school also has an active Student exchange program with schools in China, Japan, France and Spain.
+The school also has an active student exchange program with schools in China, Japan, France and Spain.
 Participants live with the host family while attending school.

+Bartram School

+The Glynlea School was founded by four Jacksonville families in 1934 at the home of Madeleine Downing Knight on the Arlington River.
+Four years later it was renamed the Bartram School when it moved to a location on Little Pottsburg Creek.
+Bartram School merged into the Bolles School in 1991 and the Bartram campus became home to the Bolles Middle School.
+The Bolles girl's boarding program was at that location until 2021 when the Bartram Residence Hall for Girls was dedicated on the San campus.

+Headmasters

+Harry M. deMontmollin Jr. was the fifth headmaster from 1976 to 2000, the longest tenure of any president.

-John E. Trainer, Jr. served as the sixth Bolles President / Headmaster from 2002 until 2012 and oversaw the growth of the Bartram campus, creation of an elementary school in Ponte Vedra Beach, and boosting the school's endowment.
+John E. Trainer, Jr. served as the sixth Bolles President/Headmaster from 2002 to 2012, overseeing the growth of the Bartram campus, creation of an elementary school in Ponte Vedra Beach, and boosting the school's endowment.
 He was succeeded by Brian E. M. Johnson for the 2012–2013 school year, who was succeeded by Bradley R. Johnson '79, who was succeeded by David J. Farace who was then succeeded by the previous Assistant Head of School Tyler Hodges the ninth head of school since its founding.